What Is an Emergency Response Plan (ERP)

 - Procedural actions required to mitigate the danger;

-- What resources are best used to mitigate the emergency.
+- What resources are best used to mitigate the emergency?

 This information will be in a physical manual or a virtual manual, such as in an aviation safety management software or on a company server, or documented in multiple ways, thus allowing easy access.

-Types of Emergencies your Emergency Response Plan Should Include
+Types of Emergencies Your Emergency Response Plan Should Include

-It’s a little fruitless to describe the various emergencies that your ERP should include because each organization’s emergencies will be in response to their unique hazard and risk analysis activities.
+It’s a little fruitless to describe the various emergencies that your ERP should include because each organization’s emergencies will be in response to its unique hazard and risk analysis activities.
 It is most worthwhile to say:

 - Your emergencies will be diverse;

 - You will have emergencies that might surprise you as being “emergencies,” such as: